25 Guatemalan Slang Terms to Help You Sound Like a Local

 Instead, Chapín refers to a Guatemalan male and Chapina to a female.

-María es chapina.
-(María is from Guatemala.)
+María es chapina. — María is Guatemalan.

-2. A huevos
+2. A huevos — For sure

 This literally means “to the eggs,” but it is used to say “for sure.”

-¿Quieres ir al cine mañana?
-(Do you want to go to the movies tomorrow?)
+¿Quieres ir al cine mañana? — Do you want to go to the movies tomorrow?

-3. Cabal
+3. Cabal — All good

 This means that you’re in agreement with a situation, that something is right or correct or that it’s “all good.”